danaqfer/esiemulator/resources/README.md

 # ESI Documentation Resources

-This directory contains comprehensive documentation and specifications for Edge Side Includes (ESI) from various sources to support the development of the ESI simulator.
+This directory contains comprehensive documentation and specifications for Edge Side Includes (ESI) from various sources to support the development of the ESI emulator.

 ## Available Resources